 2. Set up a workspace

 Good work is always easier to achieve if you have a comfortable space to work with and a good source of light.
-Make sure anything you need is set up in your workspace, so you have fewer distractions.
-Ensure you have all the equipment you need – computer (with camera?), mouse, mousepad, etc. Will you ever need your phone?
-They’ll all need to be in easy reaching distance.
+Make sure anything you need is set up in your online learning workspace, so you have fewer distractions.
+Ensure you have all the equipment you need – computer (with camera?), mouse, mousepad, extra monitor, etc. Will you ever need your phone?
+They’ll all need to be within easy reaching distance.

 3. Use a calendar

-Use a wall calendar or a scheduling app to help you keep track of important dates for lessons, assignments and exam deadlines.
-Check it often and update when needed.
+Use a wall calendar or a scheduling app to help you keep track of important dates for lessons, assignments, and exam deadlines.
+Check it often and update it when needed.

 4. Make a contacts list

-Have a ready list of the people who you can contact if you have any difficulties with the course.
+Have a ready list of the people who you can contact if you have any difficulties with the e-learning / distance course.
 From administrators to teachers, knowing who you need to contact in advance can save you time and frustration.
 Contact your teacher (if there is one) to say ‘hi’ and let them know you’ve joined the course and how you’re finding it.
-This will set up the line of communication with them and make you feel connected.
+This will set up a line of communication with them and make you feel connected.